 Mix together until a ball of dough forms.
 Knead the dough until it is elastic enough to build loaves with.
 Separate the dough into 8 equal parts.

-Create oval shaped with the dough and flatten until about 1/2 inch thick.
+Create oval shapes with the dough and flatten until about 1/2-inch thick.

-Place 2-3 on a baking sheet at a time.
+Place 2 to 3 on a baking sheet at a time.
 Place in the oven for 15 minutes on the middle rack.
 If the top does not appear brown at this time, place the baking sheet on the top rack for 2 minutes.

-Once all loaves are cooked serve with fresh hummus or Taziki.
+Once all loaves are cooked, serve with fresh hummus or tzatziki.